sictweb/bti425-2020/graded-work/assign2.md

 #### Get large amounts of data (eventually!)

-As noted above, the professor version of the web API has been published here:
+As noted above, the professor's version of the web API has been published here:

 [Professor Assignment 2 web API](https://pam-2020-a2and3webapi.herokuapp.com/api)

-Here's the plain text URL:
+Here's the plain text URL for the professor's version:
 `https://pam-2020-a2and3webapi.herokuapp.com/api`

 Using Postman, you can add these segments to the URL, and interact with the web API.
 Replace "XXXXXX..." with a MongoDB object identifier: